10 million users

 STAR questions are extremely structured behavioral interview questions where answers are provided by explaining the Situation, Task, Action, and Result of a particular topic are provided to the interviewer.

-- Task: What was the goal that the interviewee was trying to achieve?
-An interviewer seeks to understand the targets achieved by the candidate in the past to decide whether or not he/she will be able to manage in the organization’s culture and achieve their goals.
+What was the goal that the interviewee was trying to achieve?
+An interviewer seeks to understand the targets achieved by the candidate in the past to decide whether or not he/she will be able to manage the organization’s culture and achieve its goals.

-- Action: A candidate is expected to share an aggregate of actions taken to complete a particular task.
-Steps taken to solve problems while trying to achieve a goal, contribution as a team member to finish an assigned task within the expected time frame and details such as these will make the interviewer believe in what the candidate has to bring to the table.
+A candidate is expected to share an aggregate of actions taken to complete a particular task.
+Steps taken to solve problems while trying to achieve a goal, contribution as a member to finish an assigned task within the expected time frame, and details such as these will make the interviewer believe in what the candidate has to bring to the table.

-- Result: Irrespective of how big or small a candidate’s contribution was, he/she must explain the outcome of the activities done to achieve the goal.
-Whether the goal was overachieved or underachieved and how well did the candidate perform in that situation.
+Irrespective of how big or small a candidate’s contribution was, he/she must explain the outcome of the activities done to achieve the goal.
+Whether the goal was overachieved or underachieved and how well the candidate performed in that situation.
 This is a factor where none of the interviewees must shy away from boasting about the work done to achieve a certain goal.

-The most important aspect to consider in STAR questions is to be specific and detailed in every step of the interview and making sure that the specificity does not convert into verbosity.
-It will be better if the negatives of the previous job are kept at bay and the positives are highlighted in the best possible manner.
+The most important aspect to consider in STAR questions is to be specific and detailed in every interview step and ensure that the specificity does not convert into verbosity.
+It will be better if the negatives of the previous job are kept at bay, and the positives are highlighted in the best possible manner.

 Here are 4 tips to bear in mind while preparing for a STAR interview:

-- Avoid beating about a bush: What a candidate has achieved in the past, is what needs to be showcased.
-Proving to an interviewer that he/she is best suitable for a particular job role is important but not at the cost of sounding too full of oneself.
+What a candidate has achieved in the past is what needs to be showcased.
+Proving to an interviewer that he/she is best suitable for a particular job role is important, but not at the cost of sounding too full of oneself.
 Candidates must highlight incidents that portray their problem-solving capabilities, communication, and leadership skills.

-- Use first singular person: To keep the interviewers engrossed in a conversation, it will be more impactful if the candidates express their stories and experiences in singular first person rather than plural.
-For instance, if the interviewer intends to understand the individual's contribution, “I performed under pressure...” will be more effective than “We performed under pressure..”
+For example, if the interviewer intends to understand the individual's contribution, “I performed under pressure...” will be more effective than “We performed under pressure..”

 In the first method, you can arrange a panel that would respond to your surveys and give you precise insights.
-As a panel consists of selected, filtered and handpicked individuals who already qualify for the research, asking them questions and getting insights is not just more easier but far more accurate and detailed.
+As a panel consists of selected, filtered, and handpicked individuals who already qualify for the research, asking them questions and getting insights is easier, far more accurate, and detailed.

-Another way of conducting this research is by collecting data from locations where internet isn’t available.
-In such cases, the data collected offline will get automatically synced once internet becomes accessible.
+Another way of conducting this research is by collecting data from locations where the internet isn’t available.
+In such cases, the data collected offline will get automatically synced once the internet becomes accessible.